 volumes that you mount inside the container.
-Put your Dockerfile and the software you want to containerized in a directory on your RHEL system.
+Put your Dockerfile and the software you want to containerized in a directory on your Fedora system.
 Run buildah or docker build: Run the buildah build-using-dockerfile or docker build command to pull you chosen base image to the local system and creates a container image that is stored locally.
 You can also build container without a Dockerfile by using buildah.